-Each class of property, plant and equipment is carried at cost or fair value as indicated, less, where applicable, accumulated depreciation and impairment losses.
+Each class of property, plant and equipment is carried at cost less, where applicable, any accumulated depreciation and impairment losses.
 Cost includes expenditure that is directly attributable to the acquisition of the asset.
 Purchased software that is integral to the functionality of the related equipment is capitalised as part of that equipment.